idesignzone/gridbox-theme-backend-free/README.md

 ### Quick Start

 After you have installed Wordpress, search for Gridbox in Wordpress theme directory `appearance -> themes` or download the repository zip file and extract it inside `/wp-content/themes` directory.

+1. Go to `appearance -> themes` and activate Gridbox theme
+2. Theme will ask you to install optional plugins.
+(These plugins are required if you intend to use the static front-end).
+Install and activate WPGraphql - WPGraphQL for ACF and WPGrapgQL Widgets plugins.
+3. Fork Gridbox [front-end repository](https://github.com/idesignzone/gridbox-theme-frontend-free) to your github account.
+4. Create a Netlify account and setup to deploy your new repository.
+5. In Netlify go to `Build & Deploy -> Environment variables` and add `WORDPRESS_URL` and add your Wordpress backend URL here.
+Then repeat it again and this time add `GRIDSOME_WORDPRESS_URL` and add your Wordpress backend URL again.
+6. Now you can deploy your repository to Netlify.
+7. Finally go to Wordpress admin `Settings -> Site Address (URL)` and change it to your Front-end website URL that you just deployed on Netlify.
+(You need to deploy you front-end again for this to take place)

+### Deployment Setup

+Everytime you edit your content in Wordpress admin, you will need to deploy the front-end for changes to take place.
+To avoid going to Netlify admin everytime you edit your Wordpress content, go to `appearance -> customize -> Netlify Deployment` and enter your Netlify API ID and Web Hook URL.
+Now you can find Netlify deployment Widget in the dashboard of Wordpress admin and simply click on Deploy to netlify button everytime you edit content of your website.

+Now you're ready to go!
+The next step is easy to say, but harder to do: make an awesome WordPress website. :)

+Good luck!